Top 10 National Parks, Nature Reserves & the Israel National Trail

 Stroll on the walls of The City of David overlooking Biblical Jerusalem or brave the deep, underground water tunnels to the ancient spring.
 The Shiloah Pool was the major water drawing source in biblical times.
 The Herodian Road was the ancient thoroughfare that led pilgrims north to the Temple.

-Just recently a “Beka” weight from the First Temple period was discovered in the Emek Tzurim sifting project in Jerusalem.
+Recently a “Beka” weight from the First Temple period was discovered in the Emek Tzurim sifting project in Jerusalem.
 The weight, which was found in the archaeological soil originating from the Western Wall foundations, north of the City of David, features an inscription in ancient Hebrew script and was used to weigh the half-shekel brought to the Temple.

 6. Ein Gedi Nature Reserve

 The Ein Gedi Nature Reserve is one of the most beautiful places in Israel.
-En Gedi, near athe Dead Sea, is the biggest oasis in Israel.
+En Gedi, near the Dead Sea, is the biggest oasis in Israel.
 It has four springs and waterfalls and flowing brooks at the foot of the cliffs, home to ibexes and rock hyraxesa and a diversity of other fauna and flora.

 7. Masada National Park